 Targets & KPIs

 Starting from 2011, we measured the number of learners (students, teachers, members of local communities) that we reached through our engagement activities.
-In 2012, we were able to reach approximately 26,000 learners of which around one-third were from Latin America and Asia Pacific.
+In 2013, we were able to reach approximately 36,000 learners.
 We also follow up on the impact created by asking all learners to answer predefined questions, qualitatively measuring change of awareness towards science.
 Annually, we report on these KPIs and elaborate on all major corporate citizenship projects.
-For more information, please refer to Socio-economic impact in The Novozymes Report 2012.
+For more information, please refer to Socio-economic impact in The Novozymes Report 2013.

 Starting from 2011, we have started to measure business and employee benefits through internal surveys.
 Examples of business benefits are increased employee satisfaction, innovation, business opportunities and branding.
 Examples of employee benefits are development of professional and personal skills, pride and feel good and knowledge about community needs.